-1. Communication between professors and students is either in person during the classes or remotely through the Integrated School Management System provided by NOVA School of Law.

-2. Given the requirements of mandatory class attendance stipulated in Article 1 of this annex, information conveyed by one means referred to in the preceding paragraph, either in person or via the integrated system, does not need to be disseminated through the other.

-3. It is the responsibility of each student to ensure their access to the Integrated Information System of NOVA School of Law at the start of each teaching module for each curricular unit.
+- 1. Communication between professors and students is either in person during the classes or remotely through the Integrated School Management System provided by NOVA School of Law. - 2.
+Given the requirements of mandatory class attendance stipulated in Article 1 of this annex, information conveyed by one means referred to in the preceding paragraph, either in person or via the integrated system, does not need to be disseminated through the other. - 3.
+It is the responsibility of each student to ensure their access to the Integrated Information System of NOVA School of Law at the start of each teaching module for each curricular unit.

-4. Inability to access the integrated information system of NOVA School of Law for reasons not attributable to NOVA School of Law or NOVA School of Business and Economics does not constitute justification for not having access to course information provided by the professor for each curricular unit or module regarding bibliography, tasks to be performed and respective dates, as well as additional information required for the effective realisation of teaching and assessment.
+4. Inability to access the integrated information system of NOVA School of Law for reasons not attributable to the schools do not constitute justification for not having access to course information provided by the professor for each curricular unit or module regarding bibliography, tasks to be performed and respective dates, as well as additional information required for the effective realisation of teaching and assessment.